 I told them that Mishra wanted me to have a boy cut with back and sides machined close.
 Daya searched out and got a UK lady’s haircut video with Dom Barber where her back and sides are machined close.
 He preferred that style.
 It looked cute.
 I put it in my mobile.
 Now my mood was totally changed to a happy anticipation.

 The next day, Thursday, I told Mishra that I am accepting his offer and the conditions.
 I showed him the UK lady’s boy cut photo.
 He was all smiles and said “Yes, this is good.
 Get a cut like her – a real boy cut.
-And I want you to wear a dress like this to office on most occasions.
+And I want you to wear a dress like this (he showed me a photo) to office on most occasions.
 Saree only occasionally.
 You are to report here on Aug 16th Tuesday.
 By then be comfortable in your new dress, high heeled sandals and new hairdo.
 This Saturday the Company is giving me a welcome party as the new CEO.
 I will send invitation to you also.
 I will expect you take drinks in that party.”
 I agreed but requested to allow me to report on 17th since my folks would not agree to start the new role on a Tuesday.
 He agreed.
 The dress shown by him extended from the shoulder of the model to just middle of her thighs and the arms were fully open.

 In the afternoon, my transfer paper and the acceptance letter with all the conditions were before me.
 It only mentioned in the undertaking that “I shall maintain a suitable hairstyle, proper attire and practices befitting the importance and prestige of the position I would be managing”.
 I happily signed the undertaking smiling at the things these simple words were hiding.
 Come 17th, I would be Special Assistant to CEO in a new avatar.